REAL-TSE/wesep-real-tse/README.md

 # Recommended (aligned with evaluation toolkit)
 pip install torch==2.7.1 torchaudio==2.7.1
+# Note: This command may install the **CPU version** of PyTorch by default.
+# If you are using a GPU, please install the CUDA-enabled version manually.
-# Alternative (if your GPU doesn't support PyTorch 2.x)
+# Alternative: (if your GPU doesn't support PyTorch 2.x)
 # conda install pytorch=1.12.1 torchaudio=0.12.1 cudatoolkit=11.3 -c

 pip install -r requirements.txt